Vehicle History Report

 - Total loss, flooded, rebuilt wreck & salvage titles

 - Year, make, model, engine, location of manufacture and installed equipment

 - Check if the car has been turned in under the “Lemon Law”

 - Exclusive valuable auto auction data

-- Indication if vehicle has been certified used, leased, rental, fleet or government vehicle
+- Indication if the vehicle has been certified used, leased, rented, fleet or government vehicle

 To get a better feel for what is contained in a report, click here to view a sample report.
 You’ll be able to go through all of the sections and see how all of the valuable information is presented.